jaspreet1313/jaspreet-daily_blog/README.md

 <h3 align='center'>Working on ERPNext </h3>
-<p align="justify">Today i started working on new platform erpnext.
-It is open source, and low code or no platform.Today i am reading the documentation of erpnext to understand the education domain.
-Today i have created some programs and courses now i am trying to understand how to enroll students in programs and courses.</p>
+<p align="justify">Today I started working on new platform erpnext.
+It is open source, and low code or no platform.Today I am reading the documentation of erpnext to understand the education domain.
+Today I have created some programs and courses now i am trying to understand how to enroll students in programs and courses.</p>

 <!----------------------------------------------------------------------------------------------------------------------------->